scottharwell/OciFnAuth/README.md

 * Date: Use the {Timestamp} dynamic value built into Paw to create an RFC 1123/2822 value for the current time.
 * Content-Length: Provided by Paw.
 You do not need to manually set this value.
 * Content-Type: `application/json`
-* x-content-sha256: Use the `SHA256` dynamic value with base64 encoding.
+* x-content-sha256: Use the `SHA256` dynamic value with base64 encoding as the value for this header.
+In the input for the `SHA256` dynamic value, set the input to another dynamic value `Request Raw Body`.
+These native dynamic values will generate the proper hash for this header.
 * Authorization: Use this extension.

 ![Header Configuration](https://i.imgur.com/TIMng7P.png)